alisadiq91/financeTracker/README.md

 ![header-mobile](https://github.com/alisadiq91/middleEasternCookbook/blob/master/assets/images/header-mobile.png)

 3. The nav bar contains various links which contain for loops to only show on certain conditions.

 •	When the user is not logged in, they are shown 4 links, Home, Recipes, Login, Register.
-As well as the search bar.

 •	Once the user logs in, they are shown 5 links, Home, Recipes, Profile, Add Recipe, Logout.
-As well as the search bar.

 •	If the user is admin, they are shown the same links as a user, but with a Manage Recipes link added.
-As well as the search bar.

 ### Header when no user is logged in: